xcadaj00/DE1_project/README.md

 ## TOP module description and simulations

-This module is used to implement 'fsm.vhd' onto Arty A7 development board.
+This module is used to implement `fsm.vhd` onto Arty A7 development board.

 #### Design module code